 It is critical that research ideas are expressed in such a way that a non-expert can understand the ideas and appreciate their significance and potential impact.
-Additionally, it must be clear that the specific aims of the project can be completed within the allowed time period of 1 or 2 years.
+Additionally, it must be clear that the specific aims of the project can be completed within the allowed time period.

-Concurrent funding of more than one pilot award to an investigator from the pilot funding programs of the CTSI is not permitted.
+Concurrent funding of more than one pilot award to an investigator from the pilot funding programs of the UR CTSI is not permitted.